40 Customer Service Tools You've Never Heard Of (But Should Be Using)

 Letterbird - A free, simplified contact form solution

-Letterbird is a free web-based contact form that elimates the need for a company email address.
+Letterbird is a free web-based contact form that eliminates the need for a company email address.
 The beauty of the tool is in its simplicity – it does this one thing and focuses on doing it right.
 Plus it does a great job at eliminating the annoying spam messages that tend to find their way into your inbox.

 Ideal for: Freelancers, solopreneurs and growing businesses wanting a simple but professional contact system